lucia-auth/lucia/documentation/src/pages/oauth/start-here/getting-started.md

 ## Sign in with the provider

-When a user clicks "Sign in with [provider]", redirect the user to the provider's authorization url.
+When a user clicks "Sign in with [provider]", store the [state](https://www.rfc-editor.org/rfc/rfc6749#section-4.1.1) in either a cookie or localstorage and redirect the user to the provider's authorization url.
 This will send the user to the provider's sign in page.
-This authorization url can be retrieved with `getAuthorizationUrl()`.
+Both, the authorization url and state can be retrieved with `getAuthorizationUrl()`.

 ```ts
 import provider from "@lucia-auth/oauth/provider";